ArrowWebSolutions/js-running-total/README.md

 Running Total
 ================

+* Please note - our documenation isn't up to scratch yet.
+However, the project should be ready to roll.
+Please report any issues you encounter, PR greatly appriciated. *

 A small library to keep a running total in JavaScript.
 Includes various calculations and formatters.

 ## Basic Usage